On Representing Resilience Requirements of Microservice Architecture Systems: Microservice Resilience

 \subsection{Definition of Microservice Resilience}

-By summing up existing viewpoints on resilience in other scientific areas, and associating these viewpoints with what is required to be achieved in MSA Systems, we have come to the following conclusions on MSA System resilience:
+According to definitions of resilience in different research areas, and what is required to be achieved in MSA Systems, we have found that some resilience-related facts in MSA Systems are consistent with some consensuses on resilience.
+Finally we have come to the following conclusions on MSA System resilience:

 \begin{itemize}